AllenInstitute/swdb_2023/databook/microns-em/em-background.md

 ## The MICrONs dataset

+*buNote: For more complete details about the generation of the volume, please see [the preprint](https://www.biorxiv.org/content/10.1101/2021.07.28.454025v3).*

 The MICrONs dataset is an EM volume of mouse visual cortex that spans all cortical layers, and extends approximately 1 mm in width by 0.5 mm in depth, collected as a collaboration between the Allen Institute for Brain Science, Baylor College of Medicine, and Princeton University.
 The goal of this dataset was to produce a so-called "functional connectomics" volume, where the same population of neurons could be measured with both calcium imaging to record functional properties and EM to describe synapse-resolution structural properties.